heri/studiozenkai/content/post/athleticism-wealth.md

 In an African country, someone could do this for a few weeks or even a few months.
 But an Olympic Champion takes 5, or even 10 years minimum.
 You have to be completely disconnected from your fellow countrymen.
 Anytime, you can catch a nasty virus, be robbed at gunpoint because you have a bike that's 100x the median monthly wage, or drop off because you have to simply provide for your family.

-So an Olympic medal is not just a reflection on the individual's performance or genetics.
-It is also a reflection on the country's wealth and its ability to consistently provide a costly and high-level athletic environment for the past decades.
-In a way, the Olympic medal table can be seen as a measure of a country's GDP x population size
+An Olympic medal isn’t just a testament to genetics or grit.
+It’s a country's wealth flexing its muscles.
+The podium reflects decades of consistent investment, privilege, and protection.
+The medal table, in the end, is just GDP dressed in Lycra.

-conclusion. something silly, something contradiction, something a kid will say.
-Fresh as the wind
+And maybe, just maybe, the only "Olympic event" many of us can compete in is surviving the chaos long enough to watch the games on a neighbor’s TV.